imranmehdi5511/Testing-Python-Blockchain/README.md

 Note this IP is only a place holder.

 Important Note:
-`blocks` folder needs to be created.
+`blocks` folder needs to be created, before starting the chain.